Muthuraj-Vairamuthu/AMR-Suite/readme.md

 ## Overview

-The AMR Suite is a web-based application designed to analyze antimicrobial resistance (AMR) data.
-It is an end to end tool to analayse isolation burden and resistance patterns.
-It also features and intutitve scorecard feature.
+**AMR Suite** is a web-based application built to analyze antimicrobial resistance (AMR) data.
+It provides an end-to-end pipeline to process, validate, and visualize AMR datasets.
+With features for **Isolation Burden Analysis**, **Resistance Analysis**, and **Scorecards**, it is designed to help researchers and public health analysts gain actionable insights through an intuitive interface.

 ---